hari-co/CLI-Score/README.md

-Download MuseScore PDFs via command line.
+API for downloading from MuseScore for free.

 This tool uses knowledge derived from the Librescore project, which documented MuseScore’s internal API.